10 Reasons Why You Should Visit Podlasie, Poland

 At the checkpoint “Pererov – Bialowieza“, you need to show your passport and online permit.
 Read more here how to cross the Belarus border in order to visit Bialowieza Belarus.
 However, the permit limits your visit to the Bialowieza forest only.

-⚘ Get a travel guide in order to prepare your trip, I recommend Lonely Planet Poland (get -10% off with code “PAULINA10”)
+⚘ Get a travel guide in order to prepare your trip.
+I recommend the Lonely Planet Guide – Poland

 In order to get more information on tourism in Podlasie and Poland in general, I recommend the site of Poland.Travel for its surroundings.
 Some of the pictures in this article have been taken by the talented Kostas Deko